chef/chef_authn/doc/chef_keygen_cache.md

 The return value is a tuple of the form `{PublicKey, PrivateKey}` where each element is a binary containing the PEM encoded key.
-If no keys are available in the cache, a key will be generated inline with this call.
-If key generation exceeds the timeout value specified in app config `{chef_authn, kegen_timeout, Timeout}`, then the atom `timeout` is returned.
-Note that inline key generation, if needed, occurs in the process calling this function, not in the server.
+If no keys are available in the cache or if the cache takes longer than the timeout value specified in app config `{chef_authn, kegen_timeout, Timeout}`, then the atom `keygen_timeout` is returned.
 <a name="handle_call-3"></a>

 ### handle_call/3 ###